Exercise Addiction Signs and Symptoms

 Exercise Addiction Denial

 You work out and have a gym membership, but surely an exercise addiction doesn’t apply to you, right?
-The first step toward getting help is recognizing that there is a problem, and denying that you are an exercise or gym addict will only prolong the time it takes to recover.
+The first step toward getting help is recognizing exercise addiction signs, and denying that you are an exercise or gym addict will only prolong the time it takes to recover.

 Make an honest evaluation of your exercise-related activities to determine how often you have: